SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

 Please enter values for the following parameters (marked in **`CHANGE_ME`** above):

-* `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf RabbitMQ Input plugin.
+* `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf RabbitMQ Input plugin.
 Please refer[ to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the RabbitMQMongoDB input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * In the input plugins section [`[inputs.rabbitmq]]`:
         * `url` - The URL of the RabbitMQ server for Management HTTP Endpoint.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/rabbitmq) for more information on additional parameters for configuring the RabbitMQ input plugin for Telegraf.
         * **`username`**: The Username of RabbitMQ's admin account.
 The default is `“guest”`.
         * **`password`**:  The password of RabbitMQ's admin account.
 The default is `“guest”`.
     * In the tags section `[inputs.rabbitmq.tags]`:
-        * `environment` - This is the deployment environment where the RabbitMQ cluster identified by the value of **`servers`** resides.
+        * `environment`.
+This is the deployment environment where the RabbitMQ cluster identified by the value of **`servers`** resides.
 For example: dev, prod or qa.
 While this value is optional we highly recommend setting it.
         * **`messaging_cluster`** - Enter a name to identify this RabbitMQ cluster.
 This cluster name will be shown in the Sumo Logic dashboards.

-Here’s an explanation for additional values set by this configuration that we request you **please do not modify** as they will cause the Sumo Logic apps to not function correctly.
+**Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.

-* `telegraf.influxdata.com/class: sumologic-prometheus` - This instructs the Telegraf operator what output to use.
+* `telegraf.influxdata.com/class: sumologic-prometheus`.
+This instructs the Telegraf operator what output to use.
 This should not be changed.
-* `prometheus.io/scrape: "true"` - This ensures our Prometheus will scrape the metrics.
+* `prometheus.io/scrape: "true"`.
+This ensures our Prometheus will scrape the metrics.
-* `prometheus.io/port: "9273"` - This tells prometheus what ports to scrape on.
+* `prometheus.io/port: "9273"`.
+This tells prometheus what ports to scrape on.
 This should not be changed.
 * `telegraf.influxdata.com/inputs`
     * In the tags section, `[inputs.rabbitmq.tags]`:
         * `component: “messaging”` - This value is used by Sumo Logic apps to identify application components.